 Marriage Assumption: 100% of males and 100% of females are assumed to be married for purposes of death-in-service benefits.
 Male spouses are assumed to be three years older than female spouses.
 Pay Increase Timing: Six months after the valuation date.
 Decrement Timing: Decrements of all types are assumed to occur mid-year.
 Eligibility Testing: Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur.
 Benefit Service: Exact fractional service is used to determine the amount of benefit payable.
 Decrement Relativity: Decrement rates are used directly from the experience study, without adjustment for multiple decrement table effects.
 Decrement Operation: Disability and death-in-service decrements do not operate during the first five years of service.
 Disability and withdrawal do not operate during retirement eligibility.
 Normal Form of Benefit: The assumed normal form of benefit is straight life form.

-Lump sum payments for unused sick leave and vacation.
-For

-current retirees who elected a joint and survivor form of payment with a pop-up and retired prior to January 1, 2013 or who elected a social security equated joint and survivor form of payment with a pop-up the liabilities are loaded 2% because the pop-up benefits are not provided in the data.
+Loads: Loads are included for lump sum payments for unused sick leave and vacation (see page D-3 for further details).
+For current retirees who elected a joint and survivor form of payment with a pop-up and retired prior to January 1, 2013 the liabilities are loaded 2% because the pop-up benefits are not provided in the data.
 Incidence of Contributions: Contributions are assumed to be received continuously throughout the year based upon the computed percent-of-payroll shown in this report, and the actual payroll payable at the time contributions are made.
 New entrant normal cost contributions are applied to the funding of new entrant benefits.
 Data Adjustment: Payroll was annualized for new entrants.
+Active members who were reported without any annual pay were assumed to have pay equal to the average pay of the remaining actives within their respective group.